SamuelSwartzberg/flashcardifying_text_temp/ling/temp-fl/writing-systems.md

 # writing systems

 »⟮A writing system⟯« is ⟮a set of graphemes⟯ and⟮ possible combinations⟯ used to ⟮represent linguistic units⟯ ⟮visually⟯.
-The graphemically encoded item (my term) is the linguistic unit that a grapheme is encoding.
 ⟮＿Writing system＿⟯ =syn= ⟮script⟯.

 ## writing systems and languages